 Many homeowners don’t realize that their chimney requires regular maintenance in the form of inspections and cleanings.
 Usually, these homeowners are blissfully unaware of the importance of chimney maintenance until they end up with a chimney leak.
 Periodic heavy rains often result in the need for chimney repairs in Washington DC homes.
-These leaks can be quite damaging and costly if not caught early, which is why it’s good for all homeowners to be aware of the most common causes of chimney leaks, how to avoid them, and what to do in the event of a leak.
+Chimney service companies like ours frequently receive these types of service calls.
+Chimney leaks can be quite damaging and costly if not caught early.
+It is important for homeowners to be aware of the most common causes of chimney leaks, how to avoid them, and what to do in the event of a leak.

 Common Causes of Chimney Leaks